gfvalvo/NewEncoder/README.md

     myEncoder.setValue(x);
     myEncoder = x;

-   ***Check if endocer has be rotated***
+   ***Check if endocer has been rotated***

     bool upClick();
     bool downClick();
   **Arguments:** None

-  **Returns:**  True if the encoder has been rotated at least one quadrature cycle  in  either direction, false otherwise.
+  **Returns:**  One of these methods will return true if the encoder has been rotated at least one detent in the associated directon (upClick() for CW, downClick() for CCW).
+False otherwise.

    Note: Each call clears its internal flag.
-So, function will not return true again unless another quadrature cycle is executed.
+So, function will not return true again until another full-detent rotation has ocurred.
 Also, the functions will return true even if the encoder's value is saturated at the lower or upper limit.

 ## Credits:
 The **direct_pin_read.h** and **interrupt_pins.h** header files were "borrowed" directly from the [PRJC Encoder Library](https://www.pjrc.com/teensy/td_libs_Encoder.html) Copyright (c)  PJRC.COM, LLC - Paul Stoffregen.
 All typical license verbiage applies.